 Being able to share some much-needed zip ties or a mask strap with a buddy can really go a long way towards making everyone’s trip more enjoyable and relaxed.
-Make sure to remember what replacement parts and kit contents you share so you can replenish before going scuba diving again.
+Make sure to remember what replacement parts and contents you share so you can replenish before going to dive again.

 What else should you consider?

 Checking with your dive buddy

 Speaking of your diving companions, you may want to collaborate with other divers in the group on the contents of your gear-fixing kit before you start packing.
 You and your dive buddy will inevitably be sitting down to go over the dive plan, so why not also ask what extra supplies he or she will bring so that you can both lighten the load?
 It’s not necessary that both of you have a bunch of zip ties or even a spare dive computer in your save-a-dive kit.

 What are the essentials?

-Of course, there are some things that scuba divers should bring with them, like extra mask straps and mouthpieces.
+Of course, there are some things that divers should bring with them, like extra mask straps and mouthpieces.
 Yet others, like duct tape, can be the responsibility of only one person.
 This is especially helpful when you plan on diving with the same person for multiple trips.

 Choosing the right container